s-kustm/interview/README.md

 	This is a host identity and not a user identity.
 Once the client hits yes, this gets saved in the *known_hosts* file

 		> Server key.
-This key is regenerated after evry hour and its default size is 768bits. (/etc/ssh/sshd_config)
+This key is regenerated after every hour and its default size is 768bits. (/etc/ssh/sshd_config)

 		> 8 random bytes also called checkbytes.
 Its necessary to send these bytes by the client to the server in its next reply.